Life as a Driving Instructor - Exhausted

-If you are thinking of becoming a driving instructor, you might be wondering what the daily life of an approved driving instructor (ADI) is like.
+If you are thinking of becoming a driving instructor, you might be wondering what the daily life of an (ADI) is like.
 In this driving school article, I will aim to give you an idea of what a day in the life of a driving instructor looks like.
+Note this is from a busy day, there are times when you hardly have any lessons, so do not think that work is guaranteed, and that you will be raking in the money!

 May I just say that Life as a driving instructor is not just all about sitting in the car, and allowing the learner driver control the car with you the ADI just giving instructions.
 There is much more to it than that, and even when you are not in the car, you are still doing some work to keep your driving school business in front of the competition.